Kiara Fontanesi

 Kiara Fontanesi (born 10 March 1994) is an Italian professional motocross racer.
 She has competed in the Motocross World Championships since 2011.
 Fontanesi is notable for being six-time FIM women's motocross world champion.

 Biography

 Since 2016 she is an athlete of the Gruppo Sportivo Fiamme Oro (Fiamme Oro Sports Group).

 Personal life

-In 2015 she has a relationship with the Spanish MotoGP rider Maverick Vinales, since 2017 she is engaged to the former MotoGP rider Aprilia, the British Scott Redding.
+In 2015 Fontanesi was in a relationship with the Spanish MotoGP rider Maverick Viñales.
+In 2017 she was engaged to the former Aprilia-MotoGP rider, the British Scott Redding.
 Currently she is in a relationship with the boxer Devin Parenti.
+They have two daughters together.